ember-engines/ember-engines.com/tests/dummy/app/templates/docs/testing-acceptance.md

 ### Stubbing external routes

-In cases where engines have `externalRoutes` dependencies, it is possible to stub these dependencies for acceptance tests.
+In cases where engines have `externalRoutes` dependencies, it is possible to stub these dependencies for application tests.

 The first step is to specify on the dummy app the external routes provided by host-app like so: